 - One-legged Stand: Holding onto a secure object, raise one leg off the ground and maintain balance on the standing leg.

 A fall at home can be devastating for an older adult.
-Contact Montebello Home Care, the Beaumont home health care experts, to learn more about how to help a senior you love decrease fall risk and improve safety.
-Call us any time at 409-276-7576 or complete our simple online contact form to get started and learn more about our top-rated home health care services in Beaumont and the surrounding communities.
+Contact Montebello Home Care, experts in at home care for seniors, to learn more about fall prevention and how to help a senior you love safely improve mobility.
+Call us any time at 409-276-7576 or complete our simple online contact form to get started and learn more about our top-rated Beaumont home care services and the surrounding communities we serve.